freer4/ManisteeRevival/transportation/readme.md

 Greyhounds or other travel busses from major cities in Michigan and surrounding states should at least provide a stop in/near Downtown Manistee, if not a direct route.

 Amtrak runs through Chicago and Cleveland.
 There should be a route established to bring passengers to town, preferably near the current Train Museum if possible.
-Train travel is a fun and someone token way to travel for those vacationing.
+Train travel is a fun and somewhat token way to travel for those vacationing.

 *By sea*